swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 Every 6 months I go to  hospital T., for a check-up with Dr. L.; a question of seeing if my condition  has improved or deteriorated.
 At first the examinations were very  thorough : blood pressure, eye tests, how I walked, etc. I was also questioned.
 But after 2/3 years the doctor only looked at my walking and my eyes.
 All the  rest was abandoned, perhaps indicating the pointlessness of these examinations  and the limited hope the doctors had for my future.

 So, during my last  appointment, I dared to ask the doctor some embarrassing questions.
-Not wanting  to appear offensive, I pretended to be an idiot, at the same time as discreetly  noting his reactions.</p>
+Not wanting  to appear offensive, I pretended to be an idiot, at the same time as discreetly  noting his reactions.
     <ol>
       <li>Doctor,  how is my illness progressing ?
 Do you think I am getting better ?</li>
       <li>You  are the one who can tell if you feel better of not.</li>